seanbaxter/circle/new-circle/README.md

 decltype(auto) get(Tup&& tup) noexcept;
 ```

-How do we know that Tup is actually a tuple type?
+How do we know that `Tup` is actually a tuple type?
 It can't be made part of the parameter type.
-You can use a _requires-clause_ to externally constrain Tup, but that's not really what we want, since it doesn't permit conversions to tuple or passing of types that inherit tuple.
+You can use a _requires-clause_ to externally constrain `Tup`, but that's not really what we want, since it doesn't permit passing of types that inherit tuple.

 ```cpp
 template<size_t I, typename Tup>